cyanreg/avtransport/draft-avtransport-spec.md

 a new grouping that includes an already grouped stream will destroy the previous grouping.

-To end a grouping, one can send an end of stream packet with the group's ID.
+To end a grouping prematurely, one can send an end of stream packet with the group's ID.

 FEC groups use a different packet for the FEC data.